 many literary reviews, compiled text books for Humanities courses, conducted poetry and

-writing workshops, mentored young poets, judged poetry contests,
+writing workshops throughout the country, mentored young poets, judged poetry contests,

 and is a frequent contributor to books on writing, poetry and teaching.

 Her debut poetry collection The Lame God was awarded First Place in the 16th Annual May